Reconstructive Surgery for Cleft Lip and Palate at UCI Plastic Surgery

 The area will be swollen for the first few days.
 The staff at UCI Plastic Surgery will provide specific instructions for recovery, including steps on how to care for dressings, manage pain, shower, and schedule follow-up appointments.

-At UCI Plastic Surgery, Dr. Daniel C. Jaffurs has special expertise related to cleft lip and cleft palate.
-His interests include genetic causes of craniofacial abnormalities, pediatric plastic surgery and cleft lip/cleft palate repair.
+At UCI Plastic Surgery, Dr. Daniel C. Jaffurs has special expertise in cleft lip and cleft palate repair.
+His interests include genetic causes of craniofacial abnormalities, pediatric plastic surgery, and cleft lip/cleft palate repair.
 Dr. Jaffurs uses advanced techniques in distraction osteogenesis for the treatment of congenital defects.

-Your physician will discuss the benefits and potential risks based on your individual case, medical history and evaluation.
-Cleft lip and cleft palate repair are very safe surgeries, but there are always risks with any surgery.
-In rare instances, infection or breathing problems can occur, both of which can be treated.
+Repairing a cleft lip or palate is crucial to your child’s health and quality of life.
+We’ve mentioned some of the health risks of leaving the condition untreated.
+Cleft lip and cleft palate repair are very safe surgeries, but there are always risks with any surgery, including those associated with anesthesia.
+In rare instances, infection or breathing problems can occur, both of which are treatable.

 Common procedures after cleft lip and palate surgery include fixing of teeth (by an orthodontist) and speech therapy.